Open Source Compliance & Governance

 The growth in open source usage adds code complexity, making it more important than ever to ensure the use of approved and supported code.
 However, in the same February 2015 Gartner survey, only one third of respondents had a policy to govern use and purchase of open source.

-The lack of effective open source governance exposes organizations to legal, and business risks through code that contains known security vulnerabilities; is not properly licensed; includes bugs that are costly and time-consuming to fix or does not comply with corporate policies.
+The lack of effective open source compliance exposes organizations to legal, and business risks through code that contains known security vulnerabilities; is not properly licensed; includes bugs that are costly and time-consuming to fix or does not comply with corporate policies.

 A Comprehensive Approach to Open Source Compliance and Governance

 Leading organizations have effective open source management policies in place at each phase of the development lifecycle process:

 Selecting the best, most secure open source code for your needs is essential, but with more than a million open source projects to choose from, that's not fast or easy.

 Black Duck® Protex™ and Code Center™, built on the Black Duck KnowledgeBase™, can help.